EinsteinToolkit/www.cactuscode.org/media/news/SidneyFernbach06/index.md

 Article](http://appl003.lsu.edu/UNV002.nsf/PressReleases/PR4052?OpenDocument):

 *There are only a handful of awards in the computational sciences that mark career achievements.
-Edward Seidel, director of LSU\'s Center for Computation and Technology, or CCT, has just received one of the most prestigious honors, the Sidney Fernbach Award.*
+Edward Seidel, director of LSU's Center for Computation and Technology, or CCT, has just received one of the most prestigious honors, the Sidney Fernbach Award.*